UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_04.md

 Notes:

 Here is an example of of a Markdown cell.
-On the left, you see the Markdown source itself, and on the right, you see how it looks when it is rendered by Jupyter Lab.
+On the left, you see the Markdown source itself, and on the right, you see how it looks when it is rendered by Jupyter Lab after executing the cell (e.g. by pressing `Ctrl + Enter`).
+When you execute a Markdown cell this, Jupyter interprets its content and renders it accordingly.

 It's nice to be able to format the text to look that nice just by following simple conventions!

 ---